haskellfoundation/error-message-index/message-index/messages/GHCup-00210/index.md

 ---
 title: GPG verify failed
-summary: GHCup tried to verify the authenticity of a yaml file through GPG signatures, but failed
+summary: GHCup tried to verify the authenticity of a software channel using GPG, but failed
 severity: error
 introduced: 0.1.19.0
 ---